 iii.
 The name Zechariah means “The Lord Remembers,” and is a fitting name for a prophet of restoration.
 This prophet was called to encourage and mobilize God’s people to accomplish a task that they had begun yet lost the momentum for completion.
 He encouraged them indirectly by telling them about God’s care for them and by keeping the presence of the Messiah very much in their minds.
 He worked with others, notably Haggai, Zerubbabel, and Ezra.
 He warned them of the consequences of neglecting God’s work and he emphasized that God wants to do a work through His people.

 iv.
 Jesus mentioned the ministry and martyrdom of Zechariah in Matthew 23:35: That on you may come all the righteous blood shed on the earth, from the blood of righteous Abel to the blood of Zechariah, son of Berechiah, whom you murdered between the temple and the altar.

 2. (2-6) God pleads with His people: “Return to Me.”

 a.
-The Lord has been very angry with your fathers: Zechariah begins his prophecy with a call to repentance, and a call that remembers the poor spiritual heritage of Israel and Judah.
-The sin of their fathers doomed the nation to exile, and Zechariah warns the people to remember the same could happen to them.
+The Lord has been very angry with your fathers: Zechariah began his prophecy with a call to repentance, and a call that remembered the poor spiritual heritage of Israel and Judah.
+The sin of their fathers doomed the nation to exile, and Zechariah warned the people to remember that the same could happen to them.

 i.
-Each of these circumstances made them feel that God was far away; through Zechariah God assures them that He is not distant.
-They would return to Him, He would return to them.
+Each of these circumstances made them feel that God was far away; through Zechariah God assured them that He was not distant.
+They would return to Him, and He would return to them.

 ii.
 Return to Me: Sometimes we wish God would make us return to Him, instead of wooing us to return out of our own choice.
 Nevertheless, God wants our freely given love, so He prompts us to choose Him and return to Him.